 Many works produced under the WPA portrayed scenes of everyday life—images of urban and rural landscapes, leisure activities, and industrial growth—as well as depictions conveying the grief, anxiety, and hardship brought on by economic inequity and other social injustices, typically rendered in realist, representational styles.

-This installation is featured as a newly installed exhibition space in Summer-Fall 2021, then transition a Collection Gallery where works from the WPA will be exhibited with periodic rotations.
+This installation is featured as a newly installed exhibition space in Summer-Fall 2021, then will transition a Collection Gallery where works from the WPA will be exhibited with periodic rotations.